 - The Washington Times — Established by the Unification Church, headed by South Korean expatriate Sun Myung Moon, with the express aim of being a conservative alternative to the (not very liberal in the first place) Post.
 Has lost over three billion dollars, since DC liberals read the Post and DC conservatives hold their noses and also read the Post to keep on the same footing as the liberals.
 Still, the Church continues to fund it, as they want to shift American opinion to the right in order to take out the North Korean government so the Church can expand its influence to the entire Korean peninsula, and from there, the world.
 Good luck with that, Moonies.

-- The National Enquirer — The king of the trashy supermarket tabloids; Brits, think of The Daily Sport without (much) porn.
+- The National Enquirer — The king of the trashy supermarket tabloids.
+Brits, think of The Daily Sport without (much of) the porn.
 Its owner from 1954 to 1988 allegedly had Mob ties, and thus refrained from discussing anything pertaining to their activities.
 Unlike most newspapers, it will pay sources for tips, a practice that is frowned upon by journalists.
-Generally read for entertainment value, as little of what is inside can genuinely be classified as news, although they do occasionally break some major stories (the most recent being John Edwards' affair); one of these exposes—which proved to be false—also managed to get themselves enshrined in the legal history of the United States.
+Generally read for entertainment value, as little of what is inside can genuinely be classified as news; the main reason why it took so long for the mainstream media to catch onto the news of John Edwards' affair was because it was the Enquirer that broke the story, causing many to dismiss it out of hand (New York magazine was the only one that followed it up at the time).
+One of their exposes — which proved to be false — also managed to get themselves enshrined in the legal history of the United States.
 Bizarrely, its publisher's Boca Raton offices were one of the targets of a anthrax attack in 2001, which killed a photo editor.

 - The Weekly World News — An over-the-top parody of supermarket tabloids, known for running stories about aliens, Bigfoot, demons, and other monsters.
 Sadly now defunct, although it has been reborn as a section in Sun (a similar paper, only more toned-down and a Stealth Parody — not to be confused with the British paper).